Five Elements of an Estate Plan

 It’s important to keep your beneficiary designations up to date because they take precedence over any other documents in your estate plan, like a will or trust.
 This means that even if your will says that your assets should go to someone specific, if you have a beneficiary designation for those assets that names someone else, the beneficiary designation will override the will.

-If you need help with estate planning, don’t hesitate to contact us to schedule a free consultation.
+If you need help with estate planning, don’t hesitate to contact us to schedule a Free Initial Meeting.